This vignette goes through generating your own sequences from a

 Next, Benjamini & Hochberg.
 To perform this correction, the

-P-value is divided by the percentile rank of the P-value in the list of
+P-value is divided by its fractional rank in the list of P-values for

-P-values for all theoretically possible hits sorted in ascending order
+all theoretically possible hits sorted in ascending order (this assumes

-hypothesis).
-It is important to note that this means the correction
+the null hypothesis).
+It is important to note that this means the

-cannot be calculated before the sequences have been scanned for the
+correction cannot be calculated before the sequences have been scanned

-motif, and P-values have been calculated for all returned hits.
-When
+for the motif, and P-values have been calculated for all returned hits.

 input Q-value as a P-value, then filters the final results after